langerma/access-log-sla-report/README.md

 * There were 11 HTTP requests captured
 * Some HTTP requests are shown in red color indicating that at least one error was detected
 * The "Page Details Table" shows the response time sorted in various buckets
 * ''restapi/api/protected/transactions # GET'' has 3 invocations whereas 2 invocations are in the bucket "80-160 ms" and the average response time of these requests is 97,5 milliseconds
+* The section "Error Messages" keeps track of the HTTP requests causing errors

 # 6. Under The Hood